 Inclusive coverage isn't the same as inclusive economics

-One of the most overlooked truths in DEI benefits is that plan design economics can either remove barriers or reinforce them.
-A service can be “covered” and still be functionally inaccessible if employees can’t afford the path to use it.
+One of the most overlooked truths about DEI benefits is that plan design economics can either remove barriers or reinforce them.
+A service can be “covered” and still be functionally inaccessible if employees can't afford the path to use it.

 Common examples: